Tutul33/SonaliERPext/README.md

 ## Modules

-Each lazy-loaded module has:
+Each lazy-loaded module has **component-specific** files:

-- `model.ts` → Module-specific data models
+- `model.ts` → Component-specific data models within the module
-- `modelSvc.ts` → Business logic and module operations
+- `modelSvc.ts` → Component-specific business logic and operations
-- `dataSvc.ts` → HTTP calls to backend APIs
+- `dataSvc.ts` → Component-specific HTTP calls to backend APIs

-This separation ensures maintainable, scalable, and testable code.
+This structure ensures each component's data, logic, and API handling is encapsulated within its module, making the code maintainable, scalable, and testable.

 ---